 This fiber helps feed and increase the diversity of your good bacteria while suppressing the growth of the bad ones.
-When you lack enough good gut bacteria, the bad ones will thrive predisposing you to autoimmune conditions like diabetes, rheumatoid arthritis, and gut issues like diarrhea, bloating, and irritable bowel syndrome.
+If you lack enough good gut bacteria, the bad ones will thrive, predisposing you to health issues like conditions like diabetes, rheumatoid arthritis, and gut issues like diarrhea, bloating, and irritable bowel syndrome.

 Also, the fiber content in chickpeas helps add bulk to your stool thus promoting bowel movements and preventing constipation.

-At the end of the study, the participants reported improved bowel functions and satiety levels.
+At the end of the study, the participants reported improved bowel function and satiety levels.

-2. Chickpeas are a good source of plant protein
+2. Garbanzo beans are a good source of plant protein

 Protein is an essential mineral needed for body processes.
-Proteins are made up of building blocks called amino acids it’s this amino acid that the body uses for different functions like growth, tissue repair, and enzymatic functions.
+It’s made up of building blocks called amino acids it’s these amino acids that the body uses for different functions like growth, tissue repair, and enzymatic functions.

-All legumes contain some amino acids but unlike the rest, chickpea contains almost all the amino acids required by the body with only methionine missing.
+All legumes contain some amino acids but unlike the rest, garbanzo beans contain almost all the amino acids required by the body with only methionine missing.
 So combining chickpeas with other plant proteins like whole grains will easily provide all the required amino acids.

 A cup of cooked/boiled chickpeas (164 g) contains 14.4 grams of protein or 29 percent of your daily protein requirements.